Me N Moms aims to have 200 stores by end of this fiscal | Business

 Kids and maternity wear retailer Me N Moms aims to have a network of 200 stores by the end of this financial year.

-The retailer on Tuesday announced to open 12 new stores in six states across India, as part of its expansion plan.
+The retailer on Tuesday opened 12 new stores in six states across India, as part of its expansion plan.

 The company is continuing with its store expansion plans in the country despite the pandemic and reaching out to parents looking for affordable products.